 - Exercising targeted enforcement coupled with the provision of services to help persons convicted of a crime comply.

 - Directly engaging law enforcement and the affected community.

 - "Retailing" enhanced enforcement to persons convicted of a crime in the same manner as Ceasefire and SACSI; i.e., a highly coordinated, face-to-face confrontation with persons convicted of a crime.
 (See Gun Violence Prevention Programs and Tactics That Reduce Gun Violence.)

 The researchers cite the following reasons for these promising results:

 - The strategy is rooted in the community; police hold community meetings and solicit comments and support.
 This avoids the perception of a police crackdown and keeps the community engaged.

 - Tactics of retailing and pulling levers are applied with vigor.
 See Tactics That Reduce Gun Violence.

-- Offenders' families are sought out to secure their support for the program.
+- The families of people convicted of an offense are sought out to secure their support for the program.

 - Services are offered (most persons convicted of a crime accept them) and follow-up visits are conducted.

 Results so far seem to be sustainable without displacing the criminal activity to other neighborhoods.
 The NIJ evaluation is scheduled to be completed by the end of 2008.